TeamMGE/GenomeBioinformaticsCourse/_episodes/32-COOIII.md

 teaching: 0
 exercises: 45
 questions:
-- How do genomes evolve under different environemntal adaptations?
+- How do genomes evolve under different environmental constraints?
 objectives:
 - Get familiar with some general genome characteristics related to ecological adaptation
 ---